jamro/nodepad/README.md

 After that configuration, `webapp` application will be available at http://webapp.localhost:3000 (assuming that you run **NodePad** Proxy on default port 3000).

+**NodePad** offers app aliases, allowing accessing the same app via multiple domains (appIds).
+Let's assume that an app with ID `webapp` exists and it runs at port `8888`.
+Creating an alias with ID `webapp-v2` and assigned to port `8888` will result in having the app accessible at two URLs: http://webapp.localhost:3000 and http://webapp-v2.localhost:3000 (assuming that you run **NodePad** Proxy on default port 3000).

 ### Running NodePad behind a proxy
 You can run **NodePad** behind a proxy.
 To make routing work, add `X-Forwarded-For` headers to requests on the proxy level.